 I hope that by writing this article, I’ve been able to illustrate why non refundable down payments (retainers) are important for designers to have in place, and why clients should feel less intimidated with the concept as long as they are dealing with reputable and professional designers and following the tips mentioned above.

 I’d love to hear others views on this subject.
+Do you think retainer payments are necessary or should designers take on all the risk that comes with investing unpaid time?
 Please share your experiences or thoughts below.
 Thanks for reading.